 Special Dietary Needs

-Diets required as a result of a medical condition (a medically prescribed diet, e.g. coeliac disease, diabetes, food allergy or intolerance) can be provided in school.
+Diets required as a result of a medical condition (a medically prescribed diet, e.g. coeliac disease, diabetes, food allergy or intolerance) can be provided in school by our catering staff.
 A medically prescribed diet form, must be completed by the child’s Registered Dietician or General Practitioner.
-Procedures and forms can be accessed from the child’s school or dietician, or from North Lanarkshire’s Catering Service.
-Occasionally, parents/carers may be asked to supply prescription foods or attend a meeting to discuss the child’s dietary requirements.
+Procedures and forms can be accessed online through North Lanarkshire Council’s website, from the child’s school or dietician, or from North Lanarkshire’s Catering Service.
+For some conditions, parents/carers may be asked to supply prescription foods or attend a meeting to discuss the child’s dietary requirements.

 Some children with additional support needs may require food to be adapted to an appropriate texture and consistency.
-In this instance the child’s Registered Dietician or Speech and Language Therapist will liaise with the Head Teacher and school catering service to ensure appropriate food provision.
+In this instance the child’s Registered Dietician or Speech and Language Therapist will liaise with the Head Teacher and school catering service, including the nutritionist, to ensure appropriate food provision.
+In this case a form will still need to be signed by a medical professional.

 Special diets required for ethical, religious or cultural reasons should be requested in writing to the head teacher, who will liaise with the school catering service.